howallworks/theoryofeverything/docs/Papers/UnsolvedTwinParadoxLight.en.md

 The paper presents several types of new advanced thought experiments considered in the framework of the special theory of relativity and the results of their analysis.

 The theory of relativity is mathematically beautiful and consistent.
-However, it is possible to describe many options in which solving the problem by its means will be impossible experimentally in one inertial frame of reference, but real in another inertial frame of reference.
+However, it is possible to describe many variants in which solving the problem by its means will be impossible experimentally in one inertial frame of reference, but real in another inertial frame of reference.

 A description of a thought experiment is presented in which objects move at a speed tending to infinity according to the clock of one of the observers, which contradicts the limiting speed of light according to the theory of relativity.